trans-travel/trans-travel/us/ar.md

 [rules issued by the Governor](https://arktimes.com/arkansas-blog/2024/03/12/sanders-targets-trans-community-again-with-strict-new-gender-rules-for-state-issued-ids).

-Intersex people have some limited recognition.
+Intersex people are not generally recognized by the state.

 Some laws specify male, female, and similar words based on sex assigned at birth and/or chromosomes.